ashaffer/redux-ephemeral/Readme.md

 ## Usage

-redux-ephemeral exports three action creators:
+redux-ephemeral exports two action creators:

   * `updateEphemeral(key, state)` - Update the ephemeral state at path `key` to `state` (can also be used to initialize it).
   * `destroyEphemeral(key)` - Destroy the chunk of ephemeral state specified by `key`.